KwongFuk/TG-LLM/README.md

 split = dataset['train']  # Multiple splits available: "train", "val", "test"
 ```

-## Prompt Format
-We have changed the prompt format of our framework into **json** which is much eaiser to parse and doesn't hurt the peformance.

 ## Contact
 If you have any inquiries, please feel free to raise an issue or reach out to sxiong45@gatech.edu.